.com vs .net – Which Top Domain Extension is Best for Your website?

 There is also an Infrastructure Top-Level Domain, .arpa, which is used exclusively for internet infrastructure purposes.
 The .arpa domain is managed by the Internet Assigned Numbers Authority (IANA) and is not available for general registration.
 One of the primary uses of .arpa is for reverse DNS lookups, which translate IP addresses back into domain names.

-Choosing the Right Domain Name Extension
+Why Choosing the Right Domain Extension Matters?

 Selecting the appropriate domain extension is a critical decision for anyone establishing an online presence.
 The right extension can influence how visitors perceive your website and can impact your brand’s overall credibility, trustworthiness, and relevance.
 Here are some key considerations when choosing a domain name extension: